fuse-lang/fuse-lang.github.io/_docs/language/01-identifiers.md

-and        as         break      const      do         else elseif     end        enum       export     false      for from       function   fn         if         impl       import in         let        match      pub        nil        not or         repeat     return     self       Self       static struct     then       trait      true       type       until when       where      while
+and        as         break      const      do         else elseif     end        enum       export     false      for from       function   fn         if         impl       import in         let        match      pub        not        nil or         repeat     return     self       Self       static struct     then       trait      true       type       typeof until      when       where      while
 ```

 #### Legacy Lua Keywords